-SCP-076-2 is constantly bored unless killing something, can produce an infinite quantity of weapons, and respawns on death.
-He is a videogame character.
+Able's a video game character, as he's constantly bored unless killing something, can produce an infinite quantity of weapons, and respawns on death.

 Clef (the creator) sees Clef (the character) and Kondraki as having an inimical view of eachother.
 However, many Foundation tales written by others depict Clef and Kondraki to be more like Vitriolic Best Buds (without the "best" part, at least).
 This is horribly subverted in Incident 239-B when Kondraki snaps Clef's neck out of pure rage.

 SCP-173 isn't a homicidal statue which loses the ability to move when a human is looking at it.
 Rather, it's a piece of art that wants people to look at it, and so is content to stay still when someone is looking at it.
 If someone is present but no one is looking at it, it tries to force that person to look at it, but since it doesn't know its own strength it ends up snapping their necks when it tries.
 A bit weakened by the fact it will do this to someone looking straight at it when they blink (which would not be helped by moving someone's head around).
 And due to this page, appropriately titled "crunch".
 Of course, that is not canon and you can ignore that story.